 Trainable Weapon Proficiency: Whips

-Mages use the following chart for levelling up:
+Mages use the following chart for leveling up:

 - Add bonus spirit gain from intellect bonuses if applicable